 Portrayed by: Rolf KaniesInfantry general of the Wehrmacht Heer (Army) and Chief of the Army General Staff.
 Krebs was pretty much Hitler's military arm during the last days of Nazi Germany, ordering around officers on the front lines to fight till the very end, and subsequently presided Fegelein's court-martial.
 After Hitler's suicide, he and Burgdorf stayed behind and together committed suicide on May 2, 1945.

 Portrayed by: Justus von DohnányiChief Adjutant of the Wermacht Heer during the closing days of World War II.
 As a veteran of World War I, Burgdorf was passionate about preventing a repeat of Germany's humiliation after that war, and thus sworn fealty to Hitler, including having to facilitate the suicide of Erwin Rommel as punishment for an assassination attempt on Hitler.
 At the war's end he and Krebs handled Fegelein's court-martial, and both also committed suicide on May 2, 1945.

-With Due Respect: During his most famous Villainous Breakdown Hitler accuses the army for his loss, calling them cowards and traitors.
+- With Due Respect: During his most famous Villainous Breakdown Hitler accuses the army for his loss, calling them cowards and traitors.
 Burgdorf stands up to Hitler, declaring this to be outrageous and that he cannot accept Hitler insulting the soldiers.
 No other character dares to speak to Hitler in such manner.

 Generaloberst Alfred Jodl

 Portrayed by: Christian RedlChief of the Operations Staff of the Armed Forces High Command, deputy of Wilhelm Keitel, and one of Hitler's most loyal generals.
 At the end of the war he was found guilty by the Nuremberg Trials of committing crimes against peace, waging wars of aggression, war crimes, and crimes against humanity (including deportation of Danes and Jews to concentration camps) and was hanged along with Keitel on October 16, 1946.

-Bald of Evil: Bald and a Nazi.
+- Bald of Evil: Bald and a Nazi.
 Not eviler than the rest, though.

-"You are a soldier!
+- My Country, Right or Wrong"You are a soldier!
 You have sworn loyalty to the Führer!"